864-330-5626

 About For Sale By Owner

 Some homeowners decide to try and sell their property on their own to save themselves the cost of commissions paid out to a real estate agency.
 FSBO (For Sale By Owner) may work for you if you are comfortable with lookie-loos, un-prequalified strangers knocking on your door or requesting showings, can be available to show the home at all times of the day to accomodate buyers' various all-shift work schedules, are willing to answer ongoing phone inquiries quickly, are willing to spend good $ up front for marketing, are comfortable with direct negotiating, and know the current laws, contracts and procedures that protect you.
 National statistics show that homes listed by agents typically sell for more than FSBOs, even after agency commissions.
 Buyers know you're trying to save commission.
 It's amazing how simply flattering someone's home, decor, hobbies, or showing how nice their family is etc., can have an emotional impact on your negotiating.
 You NEED a buffer that keeps it strictly business.
 On the other hand, many buyers simply don't want to work directly with a Seller.
-Also, many agents don't want to take their clients to a FSBO home either, because they'll have to negotiate their commission (where it's already clearly stated upfront on the MLS,) and a FSBO is almost always double the work for the one agent involved- even if you are knowledgable and comfortable in your side's responsibilities.
+Also, many agents don't want to take their clients to a FSBO home either, because they'll have to negotiate their commission, and a FSBO is almost always double the work for the one agent involved- even if you are knowledgeable and comfortable in your side's responsibilities.
 Be fair.
 If you decide you want to try FSBO, & an agent wants to bring a qualified buyer to the table-- be excited & be prepared to offer a commission.
-If fact, advertise it.
+If fact, advertise it by saying "Broker-protected: __%"

 Equally important however, is your marketing resources.
 Realtors have access to vast effective resources and never forget that Exposure Feeds the Leads.
 Just putting you on the MLS alone at least puts you in front of hundreds, if not thousands of potential agents and buyers thru IDX (Internet Data Exchange)-- an unbelievably huge advantage over a For Sale By Owner website and sign.
 But, if you are determined--go for it.
 Try it for a couple weeks- by then the drive-bys will have driven by.
 If it's not working for you, CALL TLC Real Estate and DRAMATICALLY increase your exposure & your odds.